 Remembering to have fun.

-Leaving a brand open for growth is tough, particularly when it comes to a brand so fluid and needing to stay fresh and relevant.
+Leaving a brand open for growth is tough, particularly when it comes to a brand needing to stay fresh and relevant.
 Instead of trying to give the group a singular personality to rally under, The Pre Madonnas needed a mark to remind them of what is important in comedy.
 It boiled down to the laughter.
-If the group was having fun and laughing, then chances were the audience would be laughing too.
+If the group was having fun and laughing, then chances were the audience would be too.

 An Homage to Comedy.

 The Pre Madonnas Sketch Comedy brand is a preverbal wellspring of comedic references.
 The most obvious being laughing mask of comedy that first surfaced in ancient Greece.
 But even the red color and sans serif typography have more contemporary comedic references.
 The brand is professional, historical, and resists pigeon-holing the group into a particular tone of comedy.

 Aside from the performance and usual visual gags, comedy does have it’s own patterns of visual material.
 The most subliminal being the color red.
 Modern sketch comedy was born from vaudeville and we find bright red in their painted banners and advertisements.
 We find red again in the title card motif of Looney Tunes and Merrie Melodies.
 Fast-forwarding to modern comedies, we find the color red being overwhelmingly used in movie poster typography.
 All of these historical and pop-culture references blended together to create the identity of The Pre Madonnas.